Get

 Dog looking out of the window waiting for his owner

-Image By: ChandraSekhar, Shutterstock
+Image Credit: ChandraSekhar, Shutterstock

 Which Other Conditions Can Cause Color Changes in a Dog’s Nose?

 Eating and drinking from plastic bowls sometimes causes loss of pigment in a dog’s nose.
 A dog’s nose may also lighten naturally as they age, just as they develop gray hair on their muzzle.
 Other potential medical causes of nose color change include autoimmune diseases like lupus, cancer, and a rare condition called vitiligo.
-Other medical causes of nose color changes typically cause additional signs such as crusts, sores or changes in the texture of the nose.
+Other medical causes of nose color changes typically cause additional signs such as crusts, sores, or changes in the texture of the nose.

 Conclusion

 Dog snow nose is a seasonal loss of color in the nose due to unknown causes.
 It is usually temporary, not painful, and requires no treatment or preventative measures.
-However, it’s best to check with your veterinarian if you observe your dog’s nose changing color, especially if you notice other concerning signs.
+However, it’s best to check with a veterinarian if you observe your dog’s nose changing color, especially if you notice other concerning signs.
 A case of snow nose is not a cause for concern, but you can always apply dog-safe sunscreen to your dog’s lighter skin to protect it.

 Featured Image Credit: Jaromir Chalabala, Shutterstock